-As more fully described within the Objectives, Scope, and Approach section of this report, we have performed an internal audit of National Collegiate Athletic Association (NCAA) Compliance at the University of Wisconsin-Madison (UW-Madison or University) for the period of July 1, 2017 through June 30, 2018.
-NCAA compliance is the responsibility of management of UW-Madison's Athletic Department.
+We have completed an internal audit of National Collegiate Athletic Association (NCAA) Compliance at the University of Wisconsin-Madison (UW-Madison) for the period of July 1, 2018 through June 30, 2019.
+During the course of performing the audit, we identified one comment and recommendation that should be brought to your attention.